kubernetes/community/contributors/design-proposals/troubleshoot-running-pods.md

 #### Standalone Pod in Shared Namespace

-Kubernetes could support starting a standalone pod that shares the namespace of an existing pod.

-This would be a small change to Kubernetes, but it would create edge cases in the pod lifecycle that would have to be considered.
-For example, what happens to the debugging pod when the target pod is destroyed?
+Rather than inserting a new container into a pod namespace, Kubernetes could instead support creating a new pod with container namespaces shared with another, target pod.
+This would be a simpler change to the Kubernetes API, which would only need a new field in the pod spec to specify the target pod.
+To be useful, the containers in this "Debug Pod" should be run inside the namespaces (network, pid, etc) of the target pod but remain in a separate resource group (e.g. cgroup for container-based runtimes).

+This would be a rather fundamental change to pod, which is currently treated as an atomic unit.
+The Container Runtime Interface has no provisions for sharing outside of a pod sandbox and would need a refactor.
+This could be a complicated change for non-container runtimes (e.g. hypervisor runtimes) which have more rigid boundaries between pods.

+Effectively, Debug Pod must be implemented by the runtimes while Debug Containers are implemented by the kubelet.
+Minimizing change to the Kubernetes API is not worth the increased complexity for the kubelet and runtimes.

+It could also be possible to implement a Debug Pod as a privileged pod that runs in the host namespace and interacts with the runtime directly to run a new container in the appropriate namespace.
+This solution would be runtime-specific and effectively pushes the complexity of debugging to the user.
+Additionally, requiring node-level access to debug a pod does not meet our requirements.

 #### Exec from Node